lmcl-umd/websiteWork/content/doc/example/editWebsite.md

 git add *

 # commit edits to websiteWork repository
+# your commit message should describe the edits made
 git commit -m "your commit message"

 # push edits to websiteWork repository